inoshadi/example-electron-migration/README.md

     ├── migration.ts                     // migration module
     ```
 ### Migration entries
 - [`migration.json`](migrations/migration.json) provides all your migrations for your database.
-Every list must have one corresponding file with the same name i.e. : `20250308150001_create_users.js` will contains migration scripts for `20250308150001_create_users` migration.
+Every list must have one corresponding file with the same name e.g. : `20250308150001_create_users.js` will contains migration scripts for `20250308150001_create_users` migration.
   ```JAVASCRIPT
   // migrations/migration.json